CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

-Brughor's band plundered several homesteads to the north on their way to Wyvern Tor.
+Brughor's band plundered several homesteads to the north on their way to Wyrm Tor.
 In the cave, an unlocked treasure chest holds 750 copper pieces, 180 silver pieces, 62 electrum pieces, 30 bronze coins, and three vials of perfume (each worth 10 gp).

 #### Awarding Skill & Destiny Points

-For Skill & Destiny Points, completing the quest and fulfilling a promise from Old Owl Well, divide 1,250 XP equally among the characters if the party handles the ogrekins and the ogre at Wyvern Tor.
+For Skill & Destiny Points, completing the quest and fulfilling a promise from Old Mole Well, divide 1,250 XP equally among the characters if the party handles the ogrekins and the ogre at Wyrm Tor.

 ## **Mountainmaw Castle**